IBM/automation-data-fabric/README.md

 ### Data Fabric Layered Installation

-The Data Foundation automation is broken into what we call layers of automation or bundles.
+The Data Fabric automation is broken into what we call layers of automation or bundles.
 The bundles enable SRE activities to be optimized.
 The automation is generic between clouds other than configuration storage options, which are platform specific.

 | BOM ID | Name                                                                                                                                                                                                                                                           | Description                                                                                                                                                | Run Time |
 |--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|